rohanjoshi81/weblog/_posts/2022-04-19-ant-to-maven-migration.md

   - tech
 ---

-This post is related to moving a apache ant and ivy based build automation and dependency management to maven.
-This could be helpful if you are working on a older Java project and want to move your project to spring boot and consequently work towards microservices.
+This is a basic guide for moving an apache ant and ivy based project to maven.
+Apache Ant is used for build automation and Ivy for dependency management.
+Maven can perform both tasks and comes with more features.
+This could be helpful if you are working on a older Java project and want to move your project to spring boot.

 # Steps